-We are currently in the process of applying to be an Independent School and provide specialist provision for secondary aged students who are unable to attend mainstream school for a range of reasons, for example; permanently excluded from mainstream school, short term respite from mainstream school and / or the student has specific educational needs.
+We are a registered Independent School and provide specialist and provide specialist provision for secondary aged students who are unable to attend mainstream school for a range of reasons, for example; permanently excluded from mainstream school, short term respite from mainstream school and / or the student has specific educational needs.

 The school is open to secondary aged 11 to 16 years.
 Education is mixed gender.
 Class sizes are small, so individuals get the education that best meets their specific needs and capabilities.
 Most teaching and learning is in small groups (generally no more than 6-7 students), although 1:1 teaching is provided where necessary.
 The aim is to adapt the curriculum and teaching, so pupils achieve well both academically and in their personal development.
 Where possible, placements will commence at the beginning of an academic term, although consideration will be given to individual circumstances and students will be admitted mid-term if needs be.

 Before a student is admitted planning with parents and carers, schools and other agencies will be conducted to determine the kind of education to be provided.
 In advance of a transfer into school discussions will be held with individuals and school visits will be conducted so students are happy with arrangements.
 As a registered independent school (not listed by the Secretary of State under Section 41 of the Children and Families Act 2014), those with parental responsibility and the individual concerned may request that The Emscote School is named in the student’s education, health and care Plan (EHCP), and the local authority in which the student resides will consider this request.
 However, the local authority is not under a specific duty to secure a place, and nor is The Emscote School under a (section 43) duty to admit a student.
 However, the school follows the spirit of the Children 1 and Families Act 2014, SEND Code of Practice 2015, and Admissions Code (December 2014) when considering placements.